Frequently Asked Questions | Young Leaders Institute 2018- 2019

 Who can apply for the Young Leaders Institute?

-U.S. undergraduate students and other young adults 18–22 years of age interested in creating change among South Asian Americans on their campuses or in their communities.
-Priority consideration is given to young adults 18–22 years of age in the US.
-SAALT welcomes applications from young leaders who may not have access to undergraduate studies, as well as those who are enrolled in undergraduate programs.
-Applications of young adults who are older and/or in graduate school will be accepted and considered.
+U.S. undergraduate students and other young adults 17–22 years of age interested in creating change among South Asian Americans on their campuses or in their communities.
+SAALT welcomes applications from young leaders who are not enrolled in academic institutions.
+We also accept applicants from all types of academic institutions including universities, colleges, community colleges, vocational trainings, etc. Applications of young adults who are older and/or in graduate school will also be accepted and considered.

 Why is the Young Leaders Institute important?